Utilities

 Harpy is the sum of its parts and some of those parts are stand-alone scripts used by the workflows that are accessible from within the Harpy conda environment.
 This page serves to document those scripts, since using them outside of a workflow might be useful too.
 You can call up the docstring for any one of these utilities by calling the program without any arguments.

-assign_mi.py -c cutoff -o output.bam input.bam
+assign_mi.py -c cutoff input.bam > output.bam

 Assign an MI:i (Molecular Identifier) tag to each barcoded record based on a molecular distance cutoff.
 Input file must be coordinate sorted.
 This is similar to deconvolve_alignments.py, except it does not record the deconvolution in the BX tag.